Taking medicines abroad

 Because I carry drugs and I worry someone might steal them, I tend to take a batch in my suitcase or rucksack and some in my hand luggage because I’m frightened I’m going to lose my luggage and that’s going to mess up my holiday.

 If a course of medication you’re taking is due to end when you’ll be abroad, speak to your GP before you travel.
 They may be able to increase your prescription, if necessary.
 If you’re already abroad and run out of supplies, you may be able to register with a local doctor, or buy medicines from a pharmacist.
 The British embassy or high commission in the country you’re visiting will be able to advise you.

 Medicines tend to have at least two names: the name of the drug (its ‘generic’ name) and the name of the brand.
 For example, the generic drug anastrozole is sold under the brand Arimidex ®.
 Brand names can vary between countries, so it’s a good idea to keep a record of generic names.

 Back to top

 If you’re travelling across international time zones, this is likely to affect the time you take your regular medicines.
-If there are only a couple of hours’ difference in time, you may want to continue taking the medicines at the same times you have been (UK time).
+If there is only a couple of hours’ difference in time, you may want to continue taking the medicines at the same times you have been (UK time).